Aviation Safety Policy? More than Just Empty Words...

 Creating an Aviation Safety Policy That Resonates!

 There are so many elements that safety managers must consider when drafting a safety policy for management approval.
 Let's be honest.
 How many accountable executives are writing their own safety policies?
-This is implicitly passed to the safety manager who then provides the content for accountable executives' signature.
+This is implicitly passed to the safety manager who then provides the content for accountable executives' signatures.

-When drafting the aviation SMS safety policy, write it, so an eight grader can read it and understand what you want them to take away.
-Unfortunately, most adults have an eight-grade reading level.
+When drafting the aviation SMS safety policy, write it, so an eighth grader can read it and understand what you want them to take away.
+Unfortunately, most adults have an eighth-grade reading level.
 Best practices following include:

 - Using short sentences;